PacLII Home | Databases | WorldLII | Search | Feedback

 20 Base year license for HCFC’s

-(1) A base year liar license for HCFC’s may only be granted in relation to a controlled substance specified in Part VII of the Schedule, and may only be issued to a person or business whose activities will not contravene the Montreal Protocol or any provision of this Act.
+(1) A base year license for HCFC’s may only be granted in relation to a controlled substance specified in Part VII of the Schedule, and may only be issued to a person or business whose activities will not contravene the Montreal Protocol or any provision of this Act.

 (2) A license granted under this section may require the reduction of the consumption of the relevant controlled substance in accordance with the timetable applying to that controlled substance under the Montreal Protocol (taking into account the application of Article 5 relating to developing countries).